bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

   [#89][news89 stuck]).

 - [LND #8095][] and [#8142][lnd #8142] add additional logic to parts of
-  LND's codebase for handling [binded paths][topic rv routing].
+  LND's codebase for handling [blinded paths][topic rv routing].
 This is part of ongoing work to add full support for blinded paths to LND.

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 15:00" %}